 Day 4: Explore Nærøyfjord and Aurlandsfjorden

-Spend the whole day in this wonderful part of Norway.
+I recommend you spend the whole day in this wonderful part of Norway.
 Admire the views from the Stegastein viewpoint and hike the hills above it.
 Visit tiny Flåm village with its famous railway, do some shopping for typical Norwegian gifts and souvenirs, take a fjord cruise or try the delicious goat cheese in Undredal.
 For the overnight stay, I recommend stopping in the quiet Aurland.
 You can find there the best view from the cottages overlooking the mountains by the fjord in Vangsgaarden Gjestgiveri – book here.

-Even though visiting this part of Norway is famous to be done by the train, you wouldn’t be able to go to some of those places in winter without the car.
+Even though visiting this part of Norway is famous to be done by train, you wouldn’t be able to go to some of those places in winter without a car.
 Make use of it as much as you can.
 You can read more about Norway in a Nutshell in winter here.

 Day 5: Back to Oslo through Hemsedal (or further to Bergen)

 With more time, you can extend your Norway winter itinerary and include Bergen in winter.
 You would need two or three more days in order to make the most of it.
 The distance from Flam to Bergen is around 170km, which in winter can take much longer.
-It is also worth to stay in Bergen at least for a day.
+It is also worth staying in Bergen at least for a day.

 If you decide to go back to Oslo, prepare yourself for a long drive.
-It’s around 300 km, which can take between 4,5 – 5,5 hours or even more in a bad weather, so set off quite early.
+It’s around 300 km, which can take between 4,5 – 5,5 hours or even more in bad weather, so set off quite early.
 On the way, you can take a break in Hemsedal and try skiing in Scandinavian Alps.
 We had there our first cross-country skiing experience and it was so much fun!
 There are also several ski slopes and ski resorts, where you can rent the equipment and have a very nice meal to help you get more energy for the drive back to Oslo.
 Or you can extend your stay for a bit longer and choose one of the many great hotels and cabins in the area.

 Map of the Norway winter road trip – 5 days itinerary